leapwallet/cosmos-node-setup/docs/observability/observability.md

             password: $GRAFANA_PASSWORD
         " > $DIR/prometheus.yml
         ```
-    - Only follow this step if you're monitoring a full node:
+    - Only follow this step if you're not monitoring a validator setup:

         ```shell
         read -P 'Enter the first full node\'s hostname such as rpc-node-1.osmo-test-4.example.com: ' FULL_NODE_1